 You Don’t Need Dedicated Training

 You may not need dedicated training, but that doesn’t mean you don’t have to try muscle-ups anytime you feel it so.
-The technique is something you have to experiment and feel by trial and error.
+The technique is something you have to figure out through trial and error.
 It’s like trying to cook the perfect meal.
 You will fail at the beginning even though you have the recipe and ingredients to hand.

 Master the Following Exercises

 I would strongly recommend you train with wide pull-ups, clapping pull-ups, chest-to-bar pull-ups or even weighted pull-ups.
 These variations will enhance your dynamic and maximal strength.
-The list goes on and you must also include dips, maybe weighted dips, diamond pushups,
+The list goes on and you must also include dips, maybe weighted dips, diamond pushups, and skull-crushers.

 The rest of your workout routine can include other pulling and pushing variations.
 You can do cardio and HIIT workouts too, they will help.
 With time, your performance will increase and you will want to give those muscle-ups a try.

-Therefore, I suggest you warm up very well and attempt muscle-ups before strength workout.
-I am usually stronger and feel a lot stronger after a running session.
+I suggest you warm up very well before attempting, usually after jogging 20 minutes.
+I usually feel a lot stronger after a running session.
 I also don’t think you should use elastic bands to help you out because the elastic bands eliminate momentum.
 You need momentum from that swing on the bar to generate enough force for your first repetition.